TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting

-\textbf{Backbone.} The core of \methodname{} is a stack of 10 encoder layers, each based on the \emph{Gated DeltaProduct block} from the \texttt{flash-linear-attention} library~\citep{fla}, originally derived from the LLaMA architecture~\citep{touvron2023llama}.
+\textbf{Backbone.} The core of \methodname{} is a stack of 10 encoder layers, each based on the \emph{Gated DeltaProduct block}~\citep{siems2025deltaproduct} from the \texttt{flash-linear-attention} library~\citep{fla}, originally derived from the LLaMA architecture~\citep{touvron2023llama}.
 Each block consists of three components: (1) \emph{token mixing} through a Gated DeltaProduct recurrence with short one-dimensional convolutions (kernel size 16–32), (2) \emph{pre-normalization} applied before the recurrent unit to stabilize training, and (3) a gated MLP for channel-wise feature transformation.
+This design combines the parallelization advantages of linear recurrences with the expressivity of lightweight convolutional and feedforward operations.
+DeltaProduct, which generalizes DeltaNet’s non-diagonal transitions by expressing $\mA(\vx_i)$ in Equation~\ref{eq:linearrnn} as a product of $n_h$ generalized Householder transformations, enabling a rank-$n_h$ transformation of the matrix-valued hidden state $\mA(\vx_i) = \prod_{j=1}^{n_h} \bigl(\mI - \beta_{i,j}\,\vk_{i,j}\vk_{i,j}^\top\bigr)$.
+For each token $\vx_i$, the model generates $n_h$ normalized keys $\vk_{i,j} = \psi(\mW_j \vx_i)/\|\psi(\mW_j \vx_i)\|_2$, values $\vv_{i,j} = \mV_j \vx_i$, and coefficients $\beta_{i,j} = \phi(\mU_j \vx_i)$ using learnable matrices $\mW_j,\mV_j,\mU_j$, SiLU activation $\psi$~\citep{hendrycks2016gaussian}, and a sigmoid-based gating function $\phi$. \citet{siems2025deltaproduct} found that increasing $n_h$ leads to significantly improved length-extrapolation, language modeling, and state-tracking on permutation tasks, all capabilities which are equally desirable for time-series forecasting.

-This design combines the parallelization advantages of linear recurrences with the expressivity of lightweight convolutional and feedforward operations. \textit{Non-causality via state weaving.} Whereas DeltaProduct was originally developed for autoregressive language modeling, forecasting across a full horizon does not require causal masking.
+\textbf{Non-causality via state weaving.} Whereas DeltaProduct was originally developed for autoregressive language modeling, forecasting across a full horizon does not require causal masking.
 To exploit this property, we introduce \emph{state weaving}.
 Specifically, the final hidden state of each layer $\mH_t^i$ is added to the learnable initial state of the next layer $\mH_0^{i+1}$.
-This mechanism enables bidirectional information flow across the entire sequence length without additional parameters or computational overhead through explicit bidirectionality~\citep{NEURIPS2024_c7f795dc,afzal2025linear}, effectively lifting the causal constraint while maintaining computational efficiency.
+This mechanism enables bidirectional information flow across the entire sequence length without additional parameters or computational overhead through explicit bidirectionality~\citep{NEURIPS2024_c7f795dc,afzal2025linear}, hence allowing future time-steps to attend to the entire history and future context, preventing the information bottleneck typical of causal RNNs during the prediction phase.